charles0830/shorty/README.md

 -   Add profile feature
 -   Use Gates & Policy to authorize
 -   Maybe provide analytical data on profile/dashboard
+-   Use Eloquent API Resource instead of Controllers for APIs

 ## Known Issues